pouchdb/GQL/readme.md

 unless there is an error, and further arguments specify the result.
 Note that only identifiers and string literals are case-sensitive.

+## Usage

+In the browser simply add pouchdb.gql.js in a script tag after the pouchdb script tag, otherwise in node or with AMD after getting GQL in scope (i.e. `var GQL = require('GQL');`) then you must register the plugin with `PouchDB.plugin('gql', GQL);`

 ### Language Syntax

  * [Select](#select)